-Once again, France ranks the seventh place in the world as the largest market for eCommerce with a revenue of US$91,645.5 million in 2023.
+In 2024, the estimated size of the E-commerce Market in France is USD 84.32 billion, with a projected increase to USD 120.99 billion by 2029.
 By adding 40+ million online buyers and an online sales growth rate of 15% to the mix, you end up with one of the most attractive e-commerce markets in the world.
-There is no doubt, as an online merchant you should consider expanding your business to France; one way or another.
+There is no doubt that, as an online merchant you should consider expanding your business to France; one way or another.
 One of the most popular ways to do it, however, is through an online marketplace.
-In this blog, we compiled an overview of the top 10 most popular marketplaces in France in 2023 and wrote down some expert tips for you to use.
+In this blog, we compiled an overview of 10 of the most popular marketplaces in France in 2024 and wrote down some expert tips for you to use.
+Note that this is not an extensive list.

 To be classified as an online marketplace, an e-commerce website has to fulfill two main criteria: